decaffeinate/decaffeinate/README.md

 **Notes:**
 1. <a id='converted-note'></a>Hubot and Autoprefixer have fully moved to JavaScript using decaffeinate.
 This build runs on the last commit before the switch to JS.
+Atom has mostly moved to JavaScript using decaffeinate, so this build runs on an earlier revision that was primarily CoffeeScript.
-2. <a id='coffeescript-note'></a>Some CoffeeScript tests are disabled because they are difficult to fix and test cases that do not seem to come up in real-world code.
+2. <a id='correctness-note'></a>Some CoffeeScript tests are disabled because they are difficult to fix and test cases that do not seem to come up in real-world code.
+The Vimium test suite has also been modified slightly to work around a correctness issue.
 See
    [How decaffeinate approaches correctness][correctness-issues] for full details.

 To contribute to this list, send a pull request to the [decaffeinate-examples]